me-box/databox/specs/manfest_v2.md

 - We should probably propose some preferred sample intervals for consistency between apps/data sources, e.g. [duration](https://www.w3.org/TR/xmlschema-2/#duration) PT1S, PT1M, PT5M, PT1H, P1D, P7D, P1M, P3M, P1Y

+### Export Destination (App only)

+An JSON object formatted as follows.

+    {
+        'url': SOME_HTTPS_URL,
+        'description': "Human readable description"
+    }

+Here, the URL is an HTTPs URL to an external server that an app may export data to.
+This must be full URL that is matched exactly.
+Once approved by a user, an app can query the `\export` enpoint on the Databox export service (documented [here](https://github.com/me-box/databox-export-service#api)) to emit results to a remote host.

+### External Service Whitelist (Driver only)

+An array of JSON object formatted as follows.

+    {
+        'url': SOME_HTTPS_URL,
+        'description': "Human readable description"
+    }

 ## Permissions

 The standard caveats will be (based on part on [arbiter spec](https://github.com/me-box/databox-arbiter)) as are listed [here](token-auth.md).